Coubertin School Status

 Friendships begun during the Forum, with people from all over the world, have developed into on-going contact, visits and wide-ranging shared activities and interests.

-In London 2012, one of the two mascots, Wenlock, firmly rooted in our community’s place in the Olympian traditions.
+In London 2012, one of the two official Olympic mascots was named Wenlock, firmly rooting community’s place in the Olympian traditions.
 Our students helped to launch the ‘2012 Community Games Toolkit’ in Much Wenlock, with Olympians Jonathan Edwards and David Moorcroft.
 This draws on the inspiration of Dr William Penny Brookes’ original concept for the Wenlock Olympian Games and we hope that our Olympic heritage here in Much Wenlock will now get the wider recognition it deserves and Dr William Penny Brookes will become a national hero!

 Jonathan Edwards, Deputy Chair of LOCOG Nations and Regions and Vice President of the Wenlock Olympian Society says: "Seeing the heritage of the Much Wenlock Games being taken to the streets across the West Midlands through the Community Games is very exciting.
 This is what the 2012 Games are all about - inspiring people with the values of the Olympic and Paralympic Movements and encouraging greater sports participation.
 Given my involvement in both the 2012 Games preparations and the Wenlock Olympian Society, I am particularly proud to support the Community Games."

 We were very proud that 3 of our students were selected to be Olympic torchbearers as it travelled around the country prior to the Games.
 The torch visited school on 30th May 2012 so that all our students were included in this special run-up to the 2012 Olympic Games, providing a very special memory for us.